 Pay for Performance Our remuneration approach is supported by the following mechanisms that link reward outcomes to key measures of business performance and success.
-Group and individual performance impacts Executive KMP remuneration in four ways: Impact 1 Impact 2 Impact 3 Impact 4 Non-financial performance STI award subject to achieving LTI vesting subject to ATSR testing individual and company gateway and additional performance targets.
+Group and individual performance impacts Executive KMP remuneration in four ways:

-- Individual and Group performance STI awards align with short against the annual non-financial objectives set by the Board is a key consideration when the Board determines the Base Salary and Total Remuneration package of an executive. - term individual and company performance, with a heavy weighting towards financial outcomes.
+testing indic Individual and Group performance against the annual non-financial objectives set by the Board is a key consideration when the Board determines the Base Salary and Total Remuneration package of an executive.
+STI awards term indivic performan weighting to outcomes.